pranigopu/mastersProject/NOTES/bayesian-inference/sampling-methods.md

 # Metropolis-Hastings algorithm
 **_An MCMC method_**

+**MOTIVATION**: Why is it important?

+MH algorithm is not a very modern or particularly efficient algorithm, but it is simple to understand and also provides a foundation to understand more sophisticated and powerful methods for sampling from and estimating the posterior distribution (paraphrased from ["1.2.
+A DIY Sampler, Do Not Try This at Home" from "1.
+Bayesian Inference" from _Bayesian Modeling and Computation in Python_](https://bayesiancomputationbook.com/markdown/chp_01.html)).

 Let $f$ represent the numerator of the target distribution $p$.

 Let $g$ be the candidate distribution using which we shall take new samples.